CarlKCarlK/range-set-blaze/docs/bench_map.md

 * `HashMap` from the standard library, and
 * `rangemap`, the most popular crate that works with ranges in a tree.

-The `rangemap` crate stores disjoint ranges.
+The `rangemap` crate, like this `range-set-blaze` crate, stores disjoint ranges in a `BTreeMap`.
 I eliminated crates that store overlapping ranges, a different data structure (for example, `iset`).

 Finally, I looked for crates that supported set operations (for example, union, intersection, set difference).
 None of the remaining crates offered set operations.
 (The inspirational `sorted-iter` also does, but it is designed to work on sorted values, not ranges, and so is not included.)